We provide around 1,450 litter bins across the Falkirk Council area. Where they are and how popular they are will affect how often they are emptied.

 It is important that all businesses understand that we do not hold them responsible for the behaviour of their customers.
 However, we believe that businesses have a 'social responsibility' to help to prevent, control and reduce litter associated with the products that they sell.

 This can be done through the display of promotional materials and packaging carrying anti-litter messages.
-For more ideas and information, please contact the Litter Strategy Team on 01324 506070 or email us at email@example.com.
+For more ideas and information, please contact Waste Services on 01324 506070 or email us at email@example.com.